nablang/nablang/doc/nabla/basic-syntax.md

 NOTE: it is mainly used for certain optimizations to work, but not recommended to be used everywhere. source files with `final` can not be reloaded!

-NOTE: there is no modifiers like `private` and `protected` -- we can always use `scope` and `delegate` to reuse code while keeping concerns separated. and they are not easy to test. for some cases of private/protected methods, we can also use lambdas.
+NOTE: there is no modifiers like `private` and `protected` -- we can always use `scope` and `.delegate` to reuse code while keeping concerns separated. and they are not easy to test. for some cases of private/protected methods, we can also use lambdas.

-[design NOTE]: the modifiers are not methods? `:final`, `:include`, `:delegate`, `:scope` makes compiler optimizations harder, and not as easy to write either.
-And `include`, `extend`, `delegate`, `scope` all require implicit receiver: the scoped class, making them methods is a bit complex.
+[design NOTE]: the modifiers are not methods? `:final`, `:include`, `:scope` makes compiler optimizations harder, and not as easy to write either.
+And `include`, `scope` all require implicit receiver: the scoped class, making them methods is a bit complex.

 # Lambda and subroutines